If you see anyone inappropriately using the term roguelike to describe a game that does not even belong to the genre, send them this article.

 Roguelike as a separate genre

 Roguelike is a genre in and of itself.
-It makes no sense to use the word to describe platformers or first-person shooters, those are each a different genre.
+It makes no sense to apply this word to platformers or first-person shooters for example, those are entirely different.
 Which means that if someone likes the classic roguelike genre and is asking for more games belonging to that genre, that person often receives irrelevant replies such as The Binding of Isaac.
 It’s as if someone was asking for a new FPS and you replied Hotline Miami because there are guns too.

-Initially, roguelike is a term used to describe games that are like Rogue.
-You can see what it looks like on the screenshot above, and don’t tell me that you see a platformer.
+Initially, roguelike is a term used to describe games that are “like Rogue”.
+You can see what its top-down dungeons look like on the screenshot above, and don’t tell me that you see an FPS or a platformer.
 It’s a genre of games released in the 80s and 90s featuring games like Moria, NetHack, ADOM or Angband.

 What makes a roguelike

-I will skip through explanations of other factors such as dying from hunger if you do not eat food and move on to low-value factors.
-Here we have the fact that monsters are supposed to follow the same rules as the players, so if you see a flying boss whereas your movements do not allow it, well something might be wrong there.
-Please note that ASCII display is secondary because graphics are known to get better over time.
+Low-value factors are part of Rogue‘s initial formula and are frequently seen in roguelike games.
+However, they are seen as non-essential and losing these characteristics alone would not be sufficient for a game not to be considered a roguelike, so I will not describe them all, you can refer to the Berlin Interpretation for more details.
+I will still mention that here we have the fact that monsters are supposed to follow the same rules as the players, so if you see a flying boss whereas your movements do not allow it, this characteristic has been lost.
+Please note that ASCII display is secondary: graphics are known to get better over time.

 Among modern roguelikes following these guidelines, while sometimes adding elements of a meta-progression, you can find Haque, Tangledeep, DragonFangZ or Paper Dungeons Crawler.
-So here you have it, roguelikes are their own genre separate from the rest, and it’s more than likely that you never ever played a single true roguelike game considering how niche they are.
+So here you have it, roguelikes are their own genre separate from the rest, and most people never played a single true roguelike game considering how niche they are.
+Which is also why the general audience often confuses the terms roguelike and rogue-lite, since it does not know that roguelikes are a thing on their own.

 Roguelike vs rogue-lite

 Just like all games featuring guns are not called first-person shooters, it’s still possible to take inspiration from their mechanics and apply them to another game, such as with Portal combining first person and puzzles.
-The same goes for roguelikes, some of their game mechanics can be applied to something else.
-In this case, we are not talking about a genre in and of itself, but design rules transported to another genre.
-For example, these design rules can be added to a platformer or a tactics game.
-Some of these features have been grouped to form a system called rogue-lite, light as if there was a diet since it retains only a handful of features and not the rest.
+The same goes for roguelikes, some of their core game mechanics can be applied to another framework.
+In this case, we are not talking about a genre in and of itself, but common design principles transported to another genre.
+For example, these design principles can be added to a platformer or a tactics game.
+These core features have been grouped to form a system called rogue-lite, light as if there was a diet since it retains only a handful of features and not the rest.
+An alternative spelling commonly found is “rougelite”.
 Some used to say “roguelike-like”, which literally means “games that are like the games that are like Rogue”.
 On Wikipedia, “hybrid roguelike” also appears.
 At some point, some tried to push for the term “Procedural Death Labyrinths” to make the name sound different from roguelike, but it does not easily roll off the tongue and did not take root so its usage has been halted by now.
 The developers of the game Rogue Legacy are the first ones to have coined the term rogue-lite.
 Considering that most people never heard about Rogue and supposed that it probably was just another action platformer, confusion between roguelike and rogue-lite stemmed instantly.
-But at this point, it’s past due time to stop confusing everything and let classical roguelike games live their life, while the derived games are labeled under rogue-lite to mark their difference.
+But at this point, it’s past due time to stop confusing everything and let traditional roguelike games live their life, while the derived games are labeled under rogue-lite to mark their difference.
+Hopefully, this article helps shed some light over the historical subtleties between these two categories, and can be used to find some clarity.
+Sadly, much of the confusion stems from using “Rogue” in the name of all these terms rather than coining proper new names.

 What makes a rogue-lite